ByteBitter/TheBusModBuilder/README.md

 4. Wait - building a mod can take a while

 The process is done, when the red-ish `tkterminal$` at the bottom of the console window is shown.

+5. Start "The Bus" and test or upload your mod

 ## Nerd stuff - whats inside?